 Frequently Asked Questions About Bee Gardens

-Bumblebees do sting, though will only do so when provoked.
-If you see a bee nearby, it buzzes past you, or is visiting a nearby flower, you’re completely safe.
+Bumblebees do sting, though they will only do so when provoked.
+If you see a bee nearby, it buzzes past you, or it is visiting a nearby flower, then you’re completely safe.

 The only way bees will sting you is if they feel threatened.
 Avoid touching the bees, their hive, or waving your arms by them.

-If you find a hive in your yard and would like to relocate it, call your local beekeeping society or wildlife non-profit.
+Call your local beekeeping society or wildlife non-profit if you find a hive in your yard and would like to relocate it.
 They will safely remove the hive and get it a new home.

 Bees and butterflies will land on just about anything they can get their hands on.
 For butterflies, you also want to plant their host plants for the caterpillars.
 For instance, monarchs need milkweed.
-For flowers, some favourites include hollyhock, phlox, lavender, false indigo, daylilies, catmint, butterfly bush, and black-eyed Susan.
+Some favourite flowers include hollyhock, phlox, lavender, false indigo, daylilies, catmint, butterfly bush, and black-eyed Susan.

 Thanks for sharing